dokipen/bitten/README.txt

 requires, but the Bitten build slave itself doesn't require anything extra.

-For the build master and web interface, you'll need to install Trac 0.9 beta 1 and Berkeley DB XML >= 2.1.x (http://www.sleepycat.com/products/xml.shtml), as well as their respective dependencies.
-Please refer to the documentation of those projects for information how they are installed.
+For the build master and web interface, you'll need to install Trac 0.9 beta 2.
+Please refer to the Trac documentation for information on how it is installed.

 Build Master Configuration
 --------------------------

-Once Bitten, Trac and BDB XML are installed and working, you'll have to introduce Bitten to your Trac project environment.
+Once both Bitten and Trac are installed and working, you'll have to introduce Bitten to your Trac project environment.
 If you don't have a  Trac project set up yet, you'll need to do so in order to use Bitten.

 If you already have a Trac project environment, the Trac web interface will inform you with an error message that the environment needs to be